-- 9.1.
-For any television or cinema advert, pricing information must be displayed for premium-rated services or when a mobile network operator prescribes specific advice of charge requirements.
-Pricing information for the service must be shown on the screen for the entire duration of the advert.
-Pricing information must be clearly and prominently displayed adjacent to the call-to-action. - 9.2.
+9.1.
+For any television or cinema advert, pricing information must does not need to be displayed for premium-rated services which are free or which are billed at standard rates, provided that the or when a mobile network operator does not prescribes any specific advice of charge requirements.
+For all other services, pPricing information for the service must be shown on the screen for the entire duration of the advert.
+Pricing information must be clearly and prominently displayed adjacent to the call-to-action.

+9.2.
 There must not be any intervening text or images between the call-to-action and the pricing information.
 Pricing information must be legible, horizontal and presented in a way that does not require close examination.
 Pricing information must not be obscured by any other information.
 Pricing information must not be animated.